-That might not seem like good news for base metal investors, but some still see hope for a recovery in pricing in the medium term.
-Here’s a short overview of what’s going on with the copper price today, and what investors need to know.
+With that in mind, here’s a short overview of what’s going on with the copper price today, and what investors need to know.

 Copper price today: Supply and demand

-Chile is the world’s number one copper producer, with China and Peru coming in a distant second and third.
-On the demand side of things, China is in the lead by far, making up approximately 40 percent of global demand.
-A spike in demand from China led to a run-up in copper prices from 2003 to 2008, with prices rising again from late 2008 to 2011 following a drastic drop as a result of the 2008 global financial crisis.
+Chile is the world’s number-one copper producer, with Peru and China coming in a distant second and third.
+On the demand side of things, China is in the lead by far, accounting for over 40 percent of global demand.
+A spike in demand from China led to a run in the copper price from 2003 to 2008, and copper rose again from late 2008 to 2011 after dropping drastically in the wake of the 2008 global financial crisis.